eecs130/spring2022/pages/syllabus.md

 ### Tutorial Sessions
 This course also involves weekly small-group tutorial sessions where you will work with a member of the teaching staff, beginning in Week 1.
 Tutorial sessions will be run synchronously (live) by your assigned peer mentors.
 During each tutorial session, you will work through an exercise together with your peer mentor, to advance your understanding of various web concepts.

-All Tutorials are due on Friday at 11:59PM and are graded pass / fail.
-We will typically not grade you on attendance.
-That said:

-* Your attendance will be required for some tutorial sessions, as you will be presenting your final project and getting feedback from others.
-* Attending the tutorial is a form of low-pressure, built-in accountability that will help you learn.

 Following the submission deadline, solutions will be made available via Canvas.

 ### Homework and Projects